Volume-preserving maps between Hermitian symmetric spaces of compact type: Proof of the main theorem assuming three extra propositions

-Still write the holomorphic embedding from ${\cal A}$ into ${\mathbb P}^N$ as $[1,\psi_1,\cdots,\psi_N]$.
+Still write the holomorphic embedding from ${\cal A}$ into $\mathbb{CP}^N$ as $[1,\psi_1,\cdots,\psi_N]$.
 We define $\mathcal{F}_j(z)=({\mathcal F}_{j,1},...,{\mathcal F}_{j,N})=(\psi_1(F_j),\psi_2(F_j),...,\psi_N(F_j))$ for $ j=1,...,m.$ Finally, all Segre varieties and Segre families are restricted to ${\mathcal A}={\mathbb C}^n$.

-The main purpose of this section is to give the proof of Theorem $\ref{main}$ under the following three hypotheses.
-These hypotheses will be separately verified in terms of the type of $M$ in $\S 5,\S 6$ and $\S 7$.
+The main purpose of this section is to give a proof of Theorem $\ref{main}$, assuming the following three propositions hold.
+These propositions will be separately established in terms of the type of $M$ in $\S 5,\S 6$ and $\S 7$.
 This then completes the proof of our main theorem.